stephentown42/ML_examples/titanic/ReadMe.md

 When reading articles on how to analyse the titanic dataset, I discovered that many were illuminating and picked up on subtle ideas related to missing data (Chapter 2) and over-parameterization (Chapter 3).
 However, in other cases, I found myself disagreeing with assumptions or curious about the outcome if one were to take an alternative interpretation.
 This is not unsuprising as any project involves some subjective decisions and, as scientists, we can always test if doing something different leads to a better outcome.

 This repository is thus my attempt to do something different - to bring together the valuable insights others have noted with a deeper dive into the dataset.
 Along the way, I hope to justify my approaches, highlight and test assumptions and show the working that underlies my solution.
+If successful, the reader will gain a broader understanding of the factors that influenced passenger survival in the specific instance of the Titanic disaster, but hopefully also an appreciation for the value of critical thinking.

 **What this repository is not**
 This repo is not an introductory explanation for those new to data science or coding - it assumes a general familiarity with Python (or in a future release, R) as well as how to use packages such as pandas, scikit-learn, statsmodels etc. We will discuss specific functions where relevant and it is my goal to highlight concepts rather than implementation within the documentation, so that a reader without technical knowledge may find something useful.
 However, I won't be explaining how to install virtual environments or manage packages.